bufferings/kori/docs/en/guide/what-is-kori.md

 # What is Kori?

-Kori is a TypeScript-first web application framework that makes building APIs feel natural.
+Kori - means ice❄️ in Japanese - is a TypeScript-first web application framework that brings cool, structured clarity to API development.

 Build type-safe APIs where your schemas define both validation and TypeScript types.